-When interviewing Top management, their input into, and commitment to, the management system policies should to be determined.
+When interviewing Top management, their input into, and commitment to, the management system quality policy should to be determined.
 For multi-site/corporate certifications, the policies must be applicable for all sites and be fully integrated with the objectives.

-ISO 9001:2015 and ISO 14001:2015 require that the policies are maintained as documented information, refer to Clause 7.5.1a.
+ISO 9001:2015 requires that the quality policy is maintained as documented information, refer to Clause 7.5.1a.
 You should check whether the policies have been communicated and understood throughout your organization.
-The policies must also be available to any relevant interested parties.
+The policy must also be available to any relevant interested parties.

 If the personnel interviewed do not know what their measurable objectives are and/or do not know what the organizational objectives are that they have a direct effect upon, the auditor would be further directed to evaluate top management’s communication of the policies and objectives.

-Auditors will wish to determine if the policies meet the intent and are understood, by interviewing personnel at all levels.
-Although the exact content of the policies does not need to be recited by interviewees, the awareness of the policies and how their job affects the company objectives should be determined.
+Auditors will wish to determine if the quality policy meets the intent and are understood, by interviewing personnel at all levels.
+Although the exact content of the quality policy does not need to be recited by interviewees, the awareness of the policies and how their job affects the company objectives should be determined.

-This does not require your employees to memorize the policies but it does mean they should be aware of it, know where it may be found and be able to paraphrase, or give an interpretation as it applies to them.
+This does not require your employees to memorize the quality policy but it does mean they should be aware of it, know where it may be found and be able to paraphrase, or give an interpretation as it applies to them.

 More information on PDCA

 Want to know more?

 - Client list - who's using our templates?